Lucatil/Masterarbeit_Miebach/README.md

 For full functionality one also needs the ISOM and AUTO software by Bernd Souvignier.

-If you want to contiue my work and improve it, feel free to contact me under miebach.sebi at gmail.com.
+If you want to contiue my work and improve it, feel free to contact me.
 I will send you my Thesis and give you some explaination.